MaxiSmplx/bachelor_thesis_dann_fake_news/README.md

 Get the original datasets directly from the official sources listed above.

 - After downloading, run `make_dataset.ipynb` and then `process_dataset.ipynb` for full preparation.
+- Furthermore, this data should run through the processing and augmentation pipeline found in the pipeline folder

 ---